saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 * Using real private devices with an Apple Pay Sandbox Testing account
 * Using real private devices with a real production account and real credit cards

+### Requirements
+- You need to use [Private devices](#apple-pay-on-real-private-devices)
+- [Resigning](#disable-re-signing) needs to be disabled
+- The [UDID](#apple-pay-on-real-private-devices) needs to be used to sign the app
+- Devices need to have a physical home button, meaning iPhone SE(2020/2022)/6 series/7 series/8 series.
+A physical button will ask for confirming the payment with a passcode.
+Devices with a notch (like the iPhone X(S)/11/12/..) will ask for FaceId confirmation.
+Because this is not enabled the payment will fall back to a different confirmation method.
+It will use a double press on the power button for the payment approval, but this is not supported.

 ### Apple Certificates
 Apple certificates are used to ensure security in their systems, and they are much more strict about them than Android.
 This level of security makes certificates a very complex part of making Apple Pay work with devices in a cloud.